Understanding Burns: Types and Treatments Explained

 What are the symptoms of a second-degree burn?

-• Blisters.
+• Blisters

-• Deep redness.
+• Deep redness

-• The burned area may appear wet and shiny.
+• The burned area may appear wet and shiny

-• Skin that is painful to the touch.
+• Skin that is painful to the touch

-• The burn may be white or discolored in an irregular pattern.
+• The burn may be white or discolored in an irregular pattern

 Some blisters may pop open, giving the wound a wet appearance.
 Over time, the thick, scab-like tissue called fibrinous exudate may develop over the infected area.
 Due to the delicate nature of these burns, it’s essential to keep the site clean, and putting a clean bandage properly is required to prevent infection.
 This also helps the burn heal faster.

-First Aid Treatment for Second Degree Burns
+What is the First Aid Treatment for Second Degree Burns?

 Like superficial burns, avoid cotton balls and questionable home remedies to prevent infections.
 Treatments for a second-degree burn generally include the following: